prebid/prebid-server-java/docs/application-settings.md

 - `id` - identifies publisher account.
 - `status` - allows to mark account as `active` or `inactive`.
-- `auction.price-granularity` - defines price granularity types: 'low','med','high','auto','dense','unknown'.
+- `auction.price-granularity` - defines price granularity types: 'LOW','MED','HIGH','AUTO','DENSE','UNKNOWN'.
 - `auction.banner-cache-ttl` - how long (in seconds) banner will be available via the external Cache Service.
 - `auction.video-cache-ttl`- how long (in seconds) video creative will be available via the external Cache Service.
 - `auction.truncate-target-attr` - Maximum targeting attributes size.
 Values between 1 and 255.